Safery/Code_Mangler/README.md

 ' sticks')
 ```
+Notice the difference?
+The algorithm removed any code that occurs more than once.

 # TO DO
 *  There are few bugs left to fix.
 One of the most common being, if the comment is double lined (ie exceeds 80 lines limit), it makes a new line (which don't make sense in the produced mangled).